12005 Hwy 64

 Ubhayam: The Yajamani's (Seva sponsor) name will be read during Sankalpa for all the sevas performed during that particular day.
 He/She and his/her family are the Yajamani's (owners) for the whole day sevas that include Homam and Vahana seva.

-The traditional ritual, Ankurarpanam or Beejavapanam is one of the most important rituals of the Shaivagama which essentially is the Seed Sowing ritual performed on evening of first day of Brahmotsavam to Shiva.
+The traditional ritual, Ankuraropanam or Beejavapanam is one of the most important rituals of the Shaivagama which essentially is the Seed Sowing ritual performed on evening of first day of Brahmotsavam to Shiva.
 This seed sowing ritual marks the conduct of the mega religious 5 day event in a successful manner.
-The vessels known as “Palikas” are made using gold, silver, copper or mud for performing Ankurarpanam.
+The vessels known as “Palikas” are made using gold, silver, copper or mud for performing Ankuraropanam.
 The vessels are either 16/12/8 in number.
 They are placed at Yagnashala and seeds were sown in each vessel.
 The sprouting of the seeds depicts the grandeur in which the festival is being celebrated.
 The essence of this ritual is to make a sankalpa to celebrate a festival to receive the grace of the Lord.
-Sastras prescribe performing Ankurarpanan 5 days before the festival and is usually performed in the evening.
+Sastras prescribe performing Ankuraropanam 5 days before the festival and is usually performed in the evening.

 Dwajarohanam is the flag-hoisting ceremony that is held on the first day by hoisting a flag (dhwajapatam) with a picture of Nandi (Mount of Shiva ) on the top of the Dwajasthambam.
 The flag will is hoisted amid Vedic chanting.
 It is believed to be a symbolic significance of formal invitation to all the deities to attend the Shiva Brahmotsavam festival.
 In the evening, the Supreme Lord is taken during a procession as part of Tiruchi Vahana seva.

-Saturday, February 18 - MAHA SHIVARATRINandi Vahana Seva
+Tuesday, February 25 - MAHA SHIVARATRINandi Vahana Seva

-Sunday, February 19Haya Vahana Seva
+Wednesday, February 26Haya Vahana Seva

 On the third evening, the Lord is taken out in a procession around the temple on Haya vahana.
 Later, Kalyanam is conducted to Lord Chandramouliswara and Devi Parvathi.

-Monday, February 20Swarna Rathotsavam Seva
+Thursday, February 27Swarna Rathotsavam Seva

 On the fourth evening, Lord Sri Chandramouliswara is taken out in a procession around the temple in Swarna Ratha.